Get a property report and suburb profile for any property in Dee Why

 Dee Why rental market trends

-The rental market in Dee Why has shown stability for houses, with rents remaining unchanged at $750 per week over the past year.
-In contrast, unit rents have experienced an 8.1% increase, reaching $730 per week.
-This growth in unit rents highlights a strong demand for more affordable living options in this vibrant coastal suburb.
+The rental market in Dee Why has shown stability in house rents, remaining unchanged at $750 per week over the past year.
+In contrast, unit rents have experienced a notable increase of 10.3%, also reaching $750 per week.
+This growth in unit rents highlights the suburb's appeal, driven by its coastal lifestyle and ongoing development, making it an attractive option for renters and investors alike.

 Suburbs near Dee Why